General context and relevance of §9 EEG

 Can multiple inverters be combined?
 (BETA)

-Any PV Limit inverter can be combined with any other, and any GCP Limit inverter can be combined with any other.
 If multiple GCP Limit inverters are combined, each needs a meter at the GCP.